The ultimate interview preparation framework. Part 2: initial screening with a recruiter

 Not asking questions at all can be noted down as a yellow or red flag, should the recruiter turn to be extra picky.
 The presence of questions indicates your interest in the company and the job.

-Waiting for the response
+# Waiting for the response

 If that is a green light, the invitation for the next step typically comes next day.
 If it takes longer, that's usually a grim omen.
-Companies normally tend to go full steam ahead with a "potentially yes" candidate, however, no harm is done if you ping the recruiter with a follow-up e-mail in a couple of days.
+Recruiters normally tend to go full steam ahead with a "potentially yes" candidate.
+Otherwise, they take a brief pause to gather verdict-making consiliums or wait for the rest of the competing candidates to pass the same step.

 If you are not chosen for the next step, don't take it personally!
 Most of the time it is not about you as a person, it's that maybe they were looking for a specific trait or skill they could not catch from your pitch.
 You are always free to re-apply after the cool down period ends (usually from 6 to 12 months), or apply for a different position some time later.